nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ## Enhancers

 An enhancer is a module that helps certain groups of users use computers more efficiently.
-These may include cursor tracking, magnification, and other enhancements.
+Enhancers may include cursor tracking, magnification, and other enhancements.

 Currently NVDA can provide assistance through vision enhancement providers.
 A vision enhancement provider is an enhancer that allows people with low vision or sight use computers effectively by working in tandem with NVDA.
 Enhancements may include cursor highlighting, screen curtain effect, and magnifying parts of the screen.
 These enhancers are stored under "visionEnhancementProviders" folder and defined as a "VisionEnhancementProvider" class which inherits from "vision.providerBase.VisionEnhancementProvider".